zipxing/rust_pixel/doc/coding.md

 ### Model and Render
 - `Model` is an encapsulation of game data and status, and also implements most of the core logic other than rendering.
 - `Render` renders based on game state data.
+- Usually, `Model` and `Render` are defined in model.rs and render.rs
+- In particular, in order to further encapsulate it for `ffi` or `wasm`, the core game logic and algorithm are usually further encapsulated in the `lib` module(block/lib/src/lib.rs).

 The traits of Model and Render are defined as follows:
 ```rust